NeonGeckoCom/skill-personal/README.md

 Personal skill provides responses to questions about who Neon is.

 ## Examples
-- who are you
+- who are you?
-- who made you
+- who made you?
-- when were you born
+- when were you born?
+- what is your email address?
+- where were you born?

 ## Contact Support